Heliozoa/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Extend your solution to support <i>two</i> entry types and displays error message if some required values are missing.
 You do not need to care about the possible errors in the server's response.

-The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type or formatted incorrectly.
+The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type.
 Getting the types to work properly might be a slight challenge if you use just a single form.

 #### 9.27: patientor, step12